DhruvKinger/AWS-Certified-Solutions-Architect-Associate/Task3/Documentation.md

 ### Cost Breakdown by Environment and Team

 By activating cost allocation tags, AWS will track and associate costs with the defined tags.
 This enables future cost analysis by environment (Production vs. Development) and team ownership (Analytics, Engineering), supporting informed financial decisions.

+### Cost Explorer
+- Enabling cost visibility and accountability via Cost Explorer, so we can have a look of costing according to the tags.

 ---